New Cohort Starts:

 $40K

-Cognitive skills your 1A6X1 training built — and where they transfer.
+Cognitive skills your 1A6X1 training built — and where they transfer in civilian work.

 Rapid Prioritization